zotonic/zotonic/doc/ref/tags/tag_image.rst

 Make the image black and white.

+.. _image-quality:

 quality
 ^^^^^^^

 Set the quality of the resulting JPEG.
 An integer between 0 and 100, where 100 is best quality.
-The deafult quality depends on the resulting image size.
-Smaller images will have a higher quality setting than bigger images.
+The default quality is inversely proportional to the output image resolution: higher-resolution images still look good even with a limited quality.
 Note that images smaller than 400x400 are sharpened before JPEG compression.

 Example::